iamdtang/node-testing/article.md

 ![failing-test-2.png](failing-test-2.png)

 The failing output shows what value `getSubtotal()` returned in red and what value we expected in green.
-Let's revise `getSubtotal()`:
+Let's revise `getSubtotal()` so our test passes.

 ```js
 // src/cart-summary.js